Who Was A.P.J. Abdul Kalam?

 Avul Pakir Jainulabdeen Abdul Kalam was born into a Muslim family on October 15, 1931, on the island of Dhanushkodi off the southeastern coast of India.
 He developed an early fascination with flight by watching birds, which developed into an interest in aeronautics after he saw a newspaper article about a British fighter plane.

 Despite his modest beginnings – his dad built and rented boats – Kalam was a bright student who showed promise in science and mathematics.
-He attended St. Joseph's College, and went on to earn a degree in aeronautical engineering from the Madras Institute of Technology.
+He attended St. Joseph's College and went on to earn a degree in aeronautical engineering from the Madras Institute of Technology.

 Rise to the Presidency

-His hopes of becoming a fighter pilot was dashed when he narrowly missed out on a spot with the Indian Air Force.
+His hopes of becoming a fighter pilot were dashed when he narrowly missed out on a spot with the Indian Air Force.
 Kalam instead joined the Defense Research and Development Organization (DRDO) as a senior scientific assistant in 1958.
 After moving to the newly formed Indian Space Research Organization (ISRO) in 1969, he was named project director of the SLV-III, the first satellite launch vehicle designed and produced on Indian soil.

 Returning to the DRDO as director in 1982, Kalam implemented the Integrated Guided Missile Development Program.
 He then became the senior scientific adviser to India's defense minister in 1992, a position he used to campaign for the development of nuclear tests.

 Kalam was a key figure in the May 1998 Pokhran-II tests, in which five nuclear devices were detonated in the Rajasthan Desert.
-Although the tests resulted in condemnation and economic sanctions from other world powers, Kalam was hailed as a national hero for his stanch defense of the country’s security.
+Although the tests resulted in condemnation and economic sanctions from other world powers, Kalam was hailed as a national hero for his staunch defense of the country’s security.

 In 2002, India's ruling National Democratic Alliance helped Kalam win an election against Lakshmi Sahgal and become India's 11th president, a largely ceremonial post.
 Known as the People's President, Kalam set a goal of conducting 500,000 one-on-one meetings with young people over the course of his five-year term.
 His immense popularity led to him being nominated by MTV for a Youth Icon of the Year award in 2003 and 2006.